mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 After transition, many fade from view.
 Cis-assumption helps us blend in, for our own safety.
-Other's haven't come out yet.
+Others haven't come out yet.

 Visibility is dangerous,
 but without it we're monsters under the bed.